eprst/java_util/README.md

 raised.

 # Performance
 Here are results for 128-bit hash on my laptop, run `./gradlew jmh` to reproduce.
+One point is given for hashing 100 random strings, so a score of `38820` for example means 3.8M hashes/sec.

 - `guava` uses `com.google.common.hash.Hashing.murmur3_128(0).hashString()`
 - `murmur*Bytes` uses `murmurhash3_x64_128` passing `s.getBytes(StandardCharsets.UTF_8)`